About Sexual Misconduct

 The College prohibits all forms of sexual harassment, sexual violence, sexual assault, intimate partner violence, relationship abuse, domestic violence, dating violence, stalking, and retaliation.
 These are umbrella terms which encompass a broad range of behavior.
 In general, sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to incapacitation.
 Intimate partner violence refers to any act of violence or threatened act of violence, sexual or otherwise, against a person who is or has been involved in a sexual, dating, domestic, or other intimate relationship with that person.

 Definitions regarding forms of prohibited conduct, consent and related concepts, and other terms are listed below (Source: Grinnell College Policy, Procedures, and Guide to Preventing, Reporting, and Responding to Sexual Misconduct and Other Forms of Interpersonal Violence ).

 Advocate: a trained confidential support person.

-Bargaining Unit: includes the employees of the Department of Facilities Management who are represented by Teamsters Local 90, excluding the staff members.
+Bargaining Unit: includes the employees of the Department of Facilities Management who are represented by Teamsters Local 90.

 Bias-Motivated Incident: an expression of hostility against a person, group, or property thereof because of such person’s (or group’s) identifying or perceived race, color, religion, ancestry, national origin, disability, gender, gender identity or expression, and/or sexual orientation.
 See also: Hate Crime.